blukatdevelopment/UnchainedWorldsOld/character_creation/classes/scientist.md

 hours, or until you reach 0 hit points.
 When the transformation ends, you transform back to your normal form, naked and unconscious.
 For every 8 hours you spend unconscious, you regain one stamina die.
-During this time, you still gain levels of exhaustion from skipping food or drink.
+During this time, you still lose stamina dice from skipping food or drink.
 Others may put you in a comfortable bed or give other amenities to you while you are out, speeding up your recovery.

 ## Instruments